Hierachical Multiscale Modeling of Positive Corona Discharges: Physical Models

 In order to include the effect of photo-ionization, we have followed the approach of Ref.~\cite{MonPlour}.
 Here the number of photo-ionizing events per unit volume and time at position $\mathbf{R}$ is defined as the integral of the ionization rates times a radiative kernel $g(\mathbf{R},\mathbf{R}')$.
 Unlike Ref.~\cite{MonPlour}, where the production of ionized species is modeled with a classical Townsend-like expression, in our model the production of ionized species is the effect of a suitable set of chemical reactions.
 For air the photo-ionization process is usually triggered by photons emitted by excited molecular nitrogen $N_2$.
 These photons, in their turn, ionize oxygen molecules via the reaction $O_2+h\nu \rightarrow O_2^+ + e$~\cite{dordizadeh}. $N_2$ excitation is usually due to energetic impact with electrons (i.e.\ electrons transfer energy to $N_2$): it is therefore reasonable to assume that the photo-ionization rate depends on the rate of reaction $1a$ reported in Table \ref{tab: ReactionsPar}.
 The photo-ionization source term therefore reads:

 where $S^{1a}$ is the rate of reaction $1a$ and $\gamma_{ph}$ is the secondary electron efficiency. $\gamma_{ph}$ takes into account the fact that only a fraction of the energetic collisions between $N_2$ and electrons leads to an excited state.
+The expression of $\gamma_{ph}$ is taken from Ref.~\cite{beni19}:

+where $p_q = 30\, \text{Torr}$ is a quenching pressure and $p$ is the gas pressure (atmospheric one in our case).
 The expression of the three dimensional photo-ionization kernel $g(\mathbf{R},\mathbf{R}')$ is taken from~\cite{Bourdon, Zheleznyak}: